-Most Occupational Extension courses have a registration fee of \$65-\$175, and Community Services Education courses range from \$0-\$65.
+Most Occupational Extension courses have a registration fee of \$65-\$175, and Community Services Education courses range from \$40-\$120.
 Recreational classes are required to be self-supporting and are priced accordingly.
 All fees are payable at the first class meeting.
 There is no registration fee for any of the basic skills courses.

-Registration fees are waived for North Carolina Senior Citizens 65 years of age and older, and prison inmates.
-Also volunteer rescue personnel, lifesaving department personnel, firefighters, and law enforcement officers are exempt from registration fees when enrolled in courses to improve proficiencies in their respective vocations.
+Tuition shall be waived for up to 96 contact hours of non-credit instruction per academic semester for senior citizens age 65 or older who are qualified as legal residents of North Carolina.
+Registration fees for prison inmates are also waived.
+In addition, volunteer rescue personnel, lifesaving department personnel, firefighters, and law enforcement officers are exempt from registration fees when enrolled in courses to improve proficiencies in their respective vocations.
 Fees are also exempt for public and private school teachers when enrolled in CPR and first aid courses.